 - Product development practices: A quick summary of some of my favorite product development rituals and practices.

 - Simplified product roadmaps: I like Now/Next/Later as a way to simplify the roadmaps.
-Roadmaps should always be public to the company.
+Roadmaps should be public internally wherever possible.

 - Insight from independent sources: Good PMs will make sure they get their data from multiple, unrelated sources data, gut/team, and users) before making decisions.